Kids Bedroom Design Ideas

-If your child can order their own dinner at a restaurant, it’s probably time to consider ditching the crib and transitioning into a big kid room.
-The good news is much of what you already have in the nursery can be repurposed.
-Here are a few tips to consider when putting together your big kid room.
+If your child is walking, talking and climbing, it’s probably time to consider ditching the crib and officially transitioning into a big kid room.
+A big kid room and bed will help your little one to continue hitting milestones and developing as he or she grows up.
+Here are a few kids bedroom design ideas to consider when putting together your big kid room.

 The big kid bed.

-Once your child has outgrown their crib or toddler bed, it’s time to consider a big kid bed.
+Once your child has outgrown their crib or toddler bed, it’s time to consider a big kid bed, which can be the focal point in kids bedroom design.

 - Think about getting a full-size bed instead of a twin if you have the space.
 It’ll leave plenty of room for your child to grow.
 In fact, it can be their bed until they move out.
 Then, it can become your guest bed.
 In the meantime, it’s nice to have a larger bed that you and your kiddo can snuggle in for bedtime stories.